 "McLuhan wrote that the visual, individualistic print culture would soon be brought to an end by what he called "electronic interdependence": when electronic media replacevisual culture with aural/oral culture.
 In this new age, humankind will move from individualism and fragmentation to a collective identity, with a "tribal base."
 McLuhan's coinage for this new social organization is the global village."
 1960, Wikipedia.

 In Typography's special project we need to research our global village view in this link:

 This is a visual forum for problem solving and discussion for Professor Carlos Llerena Aguirre's students.
 University of Miami, Coral Gables.

 Llerena Aguirre is a Peruvian born artist.
 He has published drawings, illustrations and woodcuts in international journals, books, magazines, several children’s books, and newspapers.
 Carlos directs and produces independent documentary films and video art from his Miami-based in-house studio.

 He represented Peru and the USA with his woodcuts in the Norsk Internasjonal Grafikk Biennale, Norway.
 The Jubilam X Internationale Grafik Triennale, Norway The Large Format Print Biennale, Venice Italy, and The Xylon Graphische International Triennale, Switzerland.
 Hawaii Print Biennale.

-He holds an M.F.A., in Cinematography from the University of Miami; an M.F.A., in Art & Design, an A.M., in Art Education from the University of Illinois Urbana-Champaign , an M.A., in Graphics from Hunter College C.U.N.Y, and a B.F.A. in Advertising Design from the School of Visual Arts.
+He holds an M.F.A., in Cinematography from the University of Miami; an M.F.A., in Painting, an M.Ed. in Art Education from the University of Illinois Urbana-Champaign , an M.A., in Printmaking from Hunter College C.U.N.Y, and a B.F.A. in Advertising Design from the School of Visual Arts.